swift-fox/MIPS/README.md

 - Color_Thresholding: Does thesholding on every channel of a RGB image, generating a visual effect similar to the pseudo color.
 This demo is made for another version of this CPU which has an SIMD Architecture.
 - Pixelate: The pixelate filter, a stylish filter.
 - Luminance: Adjust luminance of an image.
 Made for the SIMD version supporting saturation arithmetic instructions.

+There are several Python scripts in the *Demos* folder.
+They are for the conversion between images and memory dump files.